lizevdg/Explainable-AI-Predicting-Recidivism-Risk/README.md

 Installation and usage
 1. Place recidivism_full.csv in your working directory.
-2. Run the script or notebook containing the provided code.
+2. Run the script containing the provided code.
 The top block will attempt to pip-install missing dependencies automatically.
 To install manually: pip install scikit-learn pandas numpy matplotlib shap dice-ml plotly scipy tqdm seaborn
 3. Run the notebook cells in order.